 What caused these successful individuals and companies to make irrational decisions that rejected good ideas and ultimately allowed their competitors to surpass them?
 Their logic had become impaired by Not Invented Here Syndrome.

 In 1982, a seminal study examined the behavior of 50 R & D teams and explored the effect of the social phenomenon called Not Invented Here (NIH) Syndrome, which was described by the researchers as “the tendency of a project group of stable composition to believe it possesses a monopoly of knowledge of its field, which leads it to reject new ideas from outsiders to the likely detriment of its performance”.

 In short, Not Invented Here Syndrome is a decision-making error where we tend to value our own ideas above those conceived by people outside of our group.

-It’s been nearly 40 years since that study was conducted, but NIH Syndrome continues to stunt innovation in every industry–including edtech.
+It’s been over 40 years since that study was conducted, but NIH Syndrome continues to stunt innovation in every industry–including edtech.